-This is the general User Manual for Arches.
+This is the official documentation for Arches.
 It should provide you with background information on Arches, how to install it, and a good overview of its capabilities.
 While you are using Arches, be aware that much of the content here is also available by clicking the “?” symbol in the top-right corner of any page.
-If you are a developer interested in customizing or contributing to Arches, you should also visit our GitHub wiki for more information about how Arches works underneath.
+If you are a developer interested in customizing or contributing to Arches, you should also visit our GitHub wiki for our developer documentation.

 What is Arches?¶